matilei/reactweatherforecast/README.md

 # Reactweatherforecast

 Originally made in spring 2021 as a course project.
 The goal was to make a responsive and user friendly web page.
-The project after the course have been expanded to use [FMI Open Data WFS service](https://en.ilmatieteenlaitos.fi/open-data-manual-fmi-wfs-services) for forecast fetching and further data flow management in React.
+The project after the course has been expanded to use [FMI Open Data WFS service](https://en.ilmatieteenlaitos.fi/open-data-manual-fmi-wfs-services) for forecast fetching and further data flow management in React.

 # Installation